 Degrees awarded in England and Wales Exemptions will only be granted based on an Honours degree awarded at lower second class honours (2:2) or above.

-Degrees awarded in the Republic of Ireland Exemptions will only be granted based on an Honours degree awarded at lower second class honours (2:2) or above.
+awarded at lower second class honours (2:2) or above.

 Degrees awarded in Scotland Exemptions will only be granted based on an Honours degree honours (2:2) or above.

 (normally a four-year course) awarded at lower second class